RULES FOR THE SURF COAST CENTURY

 Cut off times will be strictly enforced as follows.

-- Start of Leg 2 – you must depart CP2 at Point Danger by 9:30am Saturday
+- Start of Leg 2 – you must depart CP2 at Torquay Surf Beach by 11:30am Saturday

-- Start of Leg 4 – you must depart CP6 at Moggs Creek by 8:30pm Saturday
+- Start of Leg 4 – you must depart CP6 at Moggs Creek (Tallawalla Guide Camp) by 22:30pm Saturday

 Cut off procedures